NebraLtd/helium-miner-software/README.md

 This is used for deploying locally, it automatically generates one for each device as part of the github workflow.

 You may notice that after cloning the repo that you are missing a docker-compose.yml file which is required to push the containers to balena.
 This is a result of us generating the docker-compose file based on a settings.ini file in the root directory.
+You can also find the latest docker-compose files used in production in the device-compose-files folder (Generated via github workflow).
 Here are the steps of generating a new docker-compose.yml file:

 **Step 1:** Update the settings.ini file to accept the new values which you wish to set in the generation of the docker-compose.yml file